gloryer/logging-system/README.md

 # logserver

- A Python event logging and log file recovery tool proposed in [Secure Logging with Security against Adaptive Crash Attack].
+ A Python event logging and log file recovery tool proposed in [Secure Logging with Security against Adaptive Crash Attack]..